BYU-PCCL/holodeck/docs/packages/docs/tasks/cup-game-task.rst

 Each of the following parameters can be placed in the configuration field for a cup game task sensor (see :ref:`scenario files <scenario-files>`.)
-The configuration can also be changed programmatically by using
+The configuration can also be changed programmatically by calling :meth:`~holodeck.sensors.CupGameTask.start_game`, though the configuration block must be removed from the config file or it will not work.

 Speed Multiplier